ansible-collections/ibm_zos_ims/docs/source/collection-requirements.rst

    :color: primary
    :icon: info

-   The :term:`managed node<Managed node>` requires the following be installed and
+   The :term:`managed node<Managed node>` requires the following to be installed and
    configured:

       - `z/OS shell`_